MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 ## Challenges

 - Play around with the formatting on the email.
-How can you make it more professional looking?
+How can you make it look more professional?